Liberal Democracy of Slovenia: History

-In 1990, the well-known Slovenian sociologist, philosopher and cultural critic Slavoj Žižek was the LDS' candidate for the Presidency of Slovenia (an auxiliary body of the President of the Republic, abolished in 1992).
+In 1990, the well-known Slovenian sociologist, philosopher and cultural critic Slavoj Žižek was the candidate for the Presidency of Slovenia (an auxiliary body of the President of the Republic, abolished in 1992) for one of the LDS' predecessor parties, the Union of Socialist Youth of Slovenia – Liberal Party (later the Liberal Democratic Party).

-The LDS formed coalitions ruling the governments of Slovenia from 1992 to 2004, with an interruption for a few months in 2000.
+The LDS formed a part of governing coalitions of Slovenia from 1992 to 2004, with an interruption for a few months in 2000.
 The first Prime Minister of Slovenia from LDS was Janez Drnovšek, who later became the President of Slovenia in 2002 and was succeeded by Anton Rop, former Finance Minister.

-At the 2004 European election, LDS won 21.9% of the vote, which yielded 2 seats in the European Parliament out of Slovenia's allocation of 7.
+At the 2004 European election, LDS won 21.9% of the vote, which yielded two seats in the European Parliament out of Slovenia's allocation of seven.
 At the 2004 elections, the LDS party suffered a considerable loss of votes.
 The Slovenian Democratic Party became the largest party, and the LDS went into opposition.
 The party held 23 seats (22.8% votes) in the National Assembly until 2007, when 12 members resigned from the party.

-Following the defeat of 2004, the party suffered a severe internal crisis.
+Following the defeat of 2004, the party suffered a succession of severe internal crises and a steady exodus of prominent members.
 In 2005, Anton Rop resigned as president and was succeeded by Jelko Kacin.
 Two years later, a group led by Matej Lahovnik and the former Secretary General of the party Gregor Golobič left the LDS and founded a new social liberal political party called Zares, while several other prominent members left for the Social Democrats, including the former Prime Minister Anton Rop.
 Following these events, Jelko Kacin resigned as President and was succeeded by Katarina Kresal.
 Following Kresal's election as president, several other prominent members, including former Health Minister Dušan Keber, decided to leave the party as well.

-In 2008, the party won 5,3% of the votes and entered the centre-left coalition led by the Social Democrat Borut Pahor, with two ministers in the government.
-In the early elections of 2011, the party failed to enter the Parliament.

-In 2022 Slovenian Presidential Elections the party endorsed Ivo Vajgl, their former member.
+In 2008, the party won 5,3% of the votes and five seats, entering the centre-left coalition of Social Democrat Borut Pahor, with two ministers in the government.
+In the snap elections of 2011, the party failed to enter the Parliament.
+Due to financial difficulties, the party did not field a slate of candidates in the 2014 (or any subsequent) parliamentary elections.
+It has not, however, dissolved or merged with another party.
+In the 2022 Slovenian Presidential Elections, the LDS endorsed Ivo Vajgl, a former member.
+As of that year, the only offices it still held were the mayoralty and four municipal council seats in the small municipality of Markovci near Ptuj.